Verstegen Lab

 Our goal is to contribute groundbreaking science toward unraveling the CNS circuits that drive physiology, using the lower urinary tract (LUT) as a model system.

-By defining the neural activity dynamics, identifying the circuit features that integrate sensory information, and through the functional mapping of CNS circuits that regulate bladder behaviors, our studies may lead to new insights into how bladder stretch sensation is encoded in the brain, as well as into the pathology and treatment of lower urinary tract symptoms (LUTS) and related disorders.
+By defining the neural activity dynamics, identifying the circuit features that integrate sensory information, and the functional mapping of CNS circuits that regulate bladder behaviors, our studies may lead to new insights into how bladder stretch sensation is encoded in the brain, as well as into the pathology and treatment of lower urinary tract symptoms (LUTS) and related disorders.

 ** For a Post-doctoral fellowship opportunity: please send an email with your CV, a description of your research interests and career goals, and contact information for three references.